anarbyrm/feedback_organizer/README.md

 ## Introduction

-The project is aimed to perform specified aggregation operations on mongodb and retrieve the relevant data from it.
+The project is aimed to perform aggregation operations for specified data on mongodb, retrieve the result and present the aggregated data in table structure.

 ### Tech stack

-It is build on the top of Python, Django, MongoDB and Docker.
+It is build on the top of **Python, Django, MongoDB** and **Docker**.
 Connection with MongoDB is established with pymongo adapter.

 ### URLs

-http://localhost:8000/feedbacks - feedback data if exists or it seeds db with data.
+http://localhost:8000/feedbacks - retrieves json feedback data if exists in db or it seeds db with data then fetches it.

-http://localhost:8000/feedbacks/scores - fetches all data aggregated based on pipelines.
+http://localhost:8000/feedbacks/scores - fetches all aggregated data based on pipelines adn presents it in table form.

 ## Development Stages